Venura-94/End-to-End-Loan-Default-Risk-Model/README.md

 8. update the main.py
 9. update the app.py

-# Creating the Environment and installing Packages
+# Creating the environment and installing the requirements
 ### STEPS: